Arnold H. Leon Professor of Law

 M.A., Princeton University, 1999

 A.B., Harvard University, 1994

-Prior to joining the Law School, Goluboff clerked for Judge Guido Calabresi of the U.S. Court of Appeals for the Second Circuit and Justice Stephen Breyer of the U.S. Supreme Court.
+Prior to joining the Law School in 2002, Goluboff clerked for Judge Guido Calabresi of the U.S. Court of Appeals for the Second Circuit and Justice Stephen Breyer of the U.S. Supreme Court.

 Goluboff's "Vagrant Nation" Uncovers Rapid Revolution in Nation's Laws, Police Power